|E-Rate Program |

 In addition, the Protecting America's Children Online Act requires every school receiving E-rate funds for Internet access to have a policy for providing education to students relating to Internet safety and cyber bullying.
 This policy must be in place by July 1, 2012.

 Common Sense Media provides some practical tools for meeting CIPA and the Protecting America's Children Online Act.
-There are also many resources for teachers, students, and parents on the TIES InforMNs Internet Safety page.
+There are also many resources for teachers, students, and parents on the TIES InforMNs Digital Citizenship page.